skkestrel/glisser/README.md

 *   `Dump-Interval`: the interval (in units of time-blocks) between times where GLISSER should output full binary dumps of particle and planet positions
 *   `Input-File`: the input state which contains planet and particle initial positions

-Since we are not resolving encounters, particles are removed if they come within 0.5 au of a planet (can be changed by the parameter `Cull-Radius`).
+Since we are not resolving encounters, particles are removed if they come within 0.5 au of a planet (can be changed by the parameter `Particle-Inner-Boundary`).
 The check is made every timestep.
 In addition, the integration will terminate if any of the planets’ orbits become unbound or fail to converge (e.g. in a situation where two planets come very close to each other).

 ### Planetary history pre-integration